 - support the research of the best UK scientists working in fields relevant to the Global Challenges to formulate new approaches to global development problems

 The proposed research must be within the Royal Society's remit of natural sciences, which includes but is not limited to biological research, chemistry, engineering, mathematics and physics.
 For a full list, see our guidance.
 The Royal Society does not cover clinical medicine (such as patient orientated research and clinical trials), social sciences or humanities.

 Am I eligible to apply?

-The UK applicant and overseas co-applicant must both be research leaders of international standing with an established track record in their field of research.
+Both the UK-based lead applicant and the overseas co-applicant should be research leaders with an established track record in their field of research.
 You must demonstrate evidence of leading a strong research group as well as leadership within the research community, in particular making a substantial contribution to the identification and execution of independent research.
 As a guide, we would expect both applicants to have at a minimum 8 years of active post-PhD research experience.

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

-Up to £75,000 per year and will be dependent on case for support.
+This scheme provides up to £75,000 per year for up to three years and will be dependent on case for support.

-- Duration of up to 36 months.
-Please note that the first two years of funding are confirmed while the third year is subject to the renewal of the Society's GCRF funding.
+Please note that the duration of funding is subject to the renewal of the Society's GCRF funding.